DarkRoku12/web3-scrapper-node/README.md

 ## Further enhancements.

 1. Rust / Go / C# server (microservice) for enhanced string manipulation, improving CSV delivery, since Python/Node.js are not the best players when it comes to CPU bound operations that also involve memory management.
-For example, in Python we may implement an 'Efficient String Concatenation',  and Node.js is good enough even without a proper string builder class.
+For example, in Python we may implement an 'Efficient String Concatenation' [example](https://waymoot.org/home/python_string/),  and Node.js is good enough even without a proper string builder class [ref](https://code.darkroku12.ovh/3-nodejs-string-concatenation/).
 But even though, I'd resort to having a microservice in a more per formant language for this specific scenario.

 2. Use Envio.dev HyperSync queries to batch request transaction metadata that `alchemy_getAssetTransfers` misses.